BlueBrain/voxcell/README.rst

 Overview
 ========

-Libraries for:
+This is a library to build circuits and atlases.
+It contains tools to handle

-* handling "traits fields" and collections and the logic to assign them.
+* "traits fields" and collections and the logic to assign them.
 * volumetric data within NRRD files
 * Cell collection access / writer.
 * to build, transform and handle fields of vectors and orientations.